gracelang/language/spec.md

 objects, classes or traits.

-As a consequence of these rules, a new object can change the initialization of its parents, by overriding self requests used to initialise the parent.
+As a consequence of these rules, a new object can change the initialization of its parents, by overriding self requests invoked by parents' initialisers or executable statements.

-### Abstract Methods
+### Required Methods

-Methods may be annotated as being **`abstract`**.
-Abstract methods do not conflict with other methods, either abstract or concrete (non abstract).
+Methods may be annotated as being **`required`** (previously "abstract").
+Required methods do not conflict with other methods, either required or concrete (not required), however a required local method overrides an inherited concrete method.
+In most dialects, a required method's body must be empty.

 #### Examples